Skip to main content

 317:40-5-50.
 Specialized Foster Care Scope

-Revised 9-12-22
+Revised 9-15-23

 (d) As per the requirements in (1) through (4) of this subsection, SFC providers:

-(1) Are approved through the home profile process described in Oklahoma Administrative Code (OAC) 317:40-5-40;
+(1) are approved through the home profile process described in Oklahoma Administrative Code (OAC) 317:40-5-40;

-(2) Have a current Home and Community-Based Services (HCBS) Waiver contract with the Oklahoma Health Care Authority; and
+(2) have a current Home and Community-Based Services (HCBS) Waiver contract with the Oklahoma Health Care Authority; and

-(3) Have a current Fixed Rate Foster Home Contract for room and board reimbursement with Developmental Disabilities Services (DDS) when:
+(3) have a current Fixed Rate Foster Home Contract for room and board reimbursement with Developmental Disabilities Services (DDS) when:

-(A) The member is a child; or
+(A) the SFC member is a child; or

-(e) A child in Oklahoma Human Services (OKDHS) or tribal custody who is determined eligible for HCBS Waiver services, per OAC 317:40-1-1, is eligible to receive SFC services if the child's special needs cannot be met in a Child Welfare Sevices (CWS) foster home.
+(e) A child in Oklahoma Human Services (OKDHS) or tribal custody who is determined eligible for HCBS Waiver services, per OAC 317:40-1-1, is eligible to receive SFC services if the child's special needs cannot be met in a Child Welfare Services (CWS) foster home.

 (1) SFC provides a temporary, stable, nurturing, and safe home environment for the child while OKDHS plans for reunification with the child's family.